Cvmchoudhary/Mentor-Dashboard/README.md

 # mentorship-dashboard
-Mentor management dashboard with features to assign, evaluate, edit/remove and submit marks for students with filtering options.
+Mentor management dashboard for evaluating college students.
+Features include adding, editing, and removing students, assigning marks to each student, and a filter for viewing students based on their assigned marks.
+Supports up to 4 students per mentor and prevents duplicate assignments and an added email feature.

 - MentorSelectPage: A page for mentors to select a student to evaluate.
 ![1](https://user-images.githubusercontent.com/64316945/233101274-b08ea853-9cc5-4320-b519-48d4eaea0683.PNG)